 Delivered via the innovative Future Homes Project Board – drawing its membership from internal Council Services as well as external partners, including Ayrshire Roads Alliance, the Health and Social Care Partnership, and CCG – the aim has been to create a benchmark for housing in East Ayrshire; homes that are future-proofed and fit for purpose with a focus on accessibility and specification.
 In doing so, CCG has worked with MAST Architects and the Council to jointly create a suite of tailored East Ayrshire house types that will ensure certainty and value in identifying longer-term household projections, cost, Secure by Design and maintenance.

 In doing so, engagement is undertaken with community members to understand and assess needs in the allocation of community benefit/ social value initiatives ranging from the provision of jobs, apprenticeships, work placements and support for schools and colleges as well as donating to community-based organisations, projects or charities.
-To date, this has been achieved in regional areas such as Dalrymple, Hurlford, Kilmarnock, Patna and Stewarton with the fulfilment of over 200 affordable homes by autumn-2020.
+To date, this has been achieved in regional areas such as Dalrymple, Hurlford, Kilmarnock, Patna and Stewarton across 6 projects with the fulfilment of over 200 affordable homes by autumn-2020.

 All properties developed from a Design Workshop process have elicited a housing solution that best utilises the footprint of the home and is future-proofed ensuring the homes do not evict residents throughout their life experiences.
 The new build specification has been designed taking CCG’s standard and adapting it to align with Housing Asset Services specification to offer continuity of product and with a Fabric First Approach to construction and CCG’s ‘iQ’ Timber System, residents benefit from a home that has enhanced levels of thermal performance.